Arction/javascript-charts-performance-comparison-heatmaps/README.md

 Public comparison of [LightningChart® JS](https://www.arction.com/lightningchart-js/) performance against other JavaScript charting libraries in visualizing different Heat map charts.

+**UPDATE 1.12.2021**: Updated performance comparison with _LightningChart JS_ version 3.3 once again completely changes the previous results.

+A separate section has been added to show the progression of _LightningChart JS_ heatmaps performance with time.
+Click [here](#lightningchart-js-heat-maps-performance-progression-over-time
+) to jump to it.

 **UPDATE 3.9.2021**: Updated performance comparison with _LightningChart JS_ version 3.1 completely overthrows the previous results.

 Click [here](#results-analysis) to skip to the results analysis.